In this article, the author has discussed 5 leading case laws under Patent Law, Copyright Law, and Trademarks Law.

 Introduction

 Intellectual Property Rights has proved itself to be invaluable in all senses in the socio-economic fields in the world.
 It has gained immense popularity in the recent past.
 It is what motivates people to create and innovate.
 Things which are governed by Intellectual property laws are creations of the mind.
-In this article, the author has have discussed 5 leading case laws under Patent Law, Copyright Law, and Trademarks Law.
+In this article, the author has discussed 5 leading case laws under Patent Law, Copyright Law, and Trademarks Law.

 1. Bayer Corporation v.
 Union of India[1]